google/oss-fuzz/docs/ideal_integration.md

 The code of the [fuzz target(s)](http://libfuzzer.info/#fuzz-target) should be part of the project's source code repository.
 All fuzz targets should be easily discoverable (e.g. reside in the same directory, or follow the same naming pattern, etc).

-This makes it easy to maintain fuzzer and minimizes breakages that can arise as source code changes over time.
+This makes it easy to maintain the fuzzers and minimizes breakages that can arise as source code changes over time.

+Make sure to fuzz the target locally for a small period of time to ensure that it does not crash, hang, or runs out of memory instantly.
+See details at http://libfuzzer.info and http://tutorial.libfuzzer.info

 Examples:
 [boringssl](https://github.com/google/boringssl/tree/master/fuzz),